nchapon/javax-mode.el/README.md

 + Extend navigate to source code in dependencies
 + Add a real autocomplete mode
 + Can execute test not only from test case but from java source code under test buffer
-+ Flycheck should work with lombok and Java 8
++ Flycheck should work with lombok